Gurux/Gurux.DLMS.Net/Gurux.DLMS.XmlClient/README.md

 </Messages>

 You can convert DLMS bytes to xml easily.
 First read your meter with GXDLMSDirector or some other app.
 Then open [GuruxDLMSTranslator](https://www.gurux.fi/GuruxDLMSTranslator) and select Messages tab.
-Paste sent bytes to the left side and press "To Messages" -button.
+Paste sent bytes to the left side and press "To Conformance Test" -button.
 Create file and copy generated xml to file ("sample1.xml")
 You can add comment field where you describe purpose of generated command.

 You can try with this data: